Lung Biopsy

 Robotic-assisted bronchoscopy can reach every part of the lung, including the periphery — the very ends of tiny air passages or in tissue outside the passage — where about 70% of lung nodules develop.

-The robotic system uses a thin tube just more than one-eighth inch wide with a camera.
+The robotic-assisted system uses a thin tube just more than one-eighth-inch wide with a camera.
 Your physician can pass tiny tools through the tube to the biopsy site.
 This thin tube, or catheter, is passed through your throat and can maneuver in tiny spaces that conventional bronchoscopes can’t reach.

-Using a CT scan taken before your procedure, your surgeon will have 3-D map to plan the catheter’s pathway.
+Using results from a CT scan taken before your procedure, your surgeon will have 3D map to plan the catheter’s pathway.
 The physician steers the bronchoscope through the passageways, guiding it from a control panel.
 A monitor shows the catheter’s progress and surrounding structures.
-Once at the site of the mass to be biopsied, the robotic bronchoscope uses shape-sensing technology to remain stable while the appropriate tools are passed through to collect tissue samples.
+Once at the site of the mass to be biopsied, the bronchoscope system uses shape-sensing technology to remain stable while the appropriate tools are passed through to collect tissue samples.

-Norton Healthcare has the capability to examine tissue samples immediately, and if cancer is detected, a separate robotic-assisted procedure allows for removal of the mass while you’re still asleep.
+Norton Healthcare has the capability to examine tissue samples immediately, and if cancer is detected, a separate robotic-assisted procedure allows for removal of the mass while you’re still under anesthesia.

 Conventional bronchoscopes continue to be used for biopsies in more accessible parts of the lung and other airway examinations.